Starting up with Vapor

 Part 1 in a series.

-I have just returned from the Server Side Swift conference in London.
+Late last year, I attended the Server Side Swift conference in London.
 A three-day event (if you attend the workshops on day one).
-The main track of the conference covered many aspects and use cases for building your sever using the Swift programming language using Vapor.
+The main track of the conference covered many aspects and use cases for building your server using the Swift programming language using Vapor.

 brew install vapor